s-urbaniak/gatling-article/gatling.md

 ## Scenarios

 The whole purpose of a load meter tool is to execute multiple requests.
 Multiple atomic requests can be executed in the context of a scenario.
-A
-scenario is a series of executions for one user.
-They can be constructed using the available methods in the Loops trait:
+A scenario is a series of executions for one user.
+They can be constructed using the available methods in the Loops trait.
+For the sake of gentle introduction I'd like to show the following methods only:

 - repeat(n times): executes a unit exactly n times (regardless of the needed time)